lluppesms/activate.bicep.course/Labs/bicep/07_Bicep_Registries/readme.md

 In this lab we will walk through the process of creating our own private registry and then deploying modules using the modules from that registry.

+> NOTE: This lab will not work in the Learning On Demand (LOD) environment, as it does not have access to the Azure Container Registry (ACR) service.
+You can run this lab in your own Azure subscription if you want to do this.

 ## Create your own Azure Container Registry

 Run the following command to provision an Azure Container Registry in your subscription.
 Be sure to replace `yourRegistryName` with a unique name for your registry, as it must be a globally unique name, something like `XXXbicepregistry`, where XXX are your initials.